vvynz/cypress-testing-course/cypress/testing foundations/testing_foundations.md

 ### Bugs
 - good approach: first write a failing test around the bug before fixing it.
 Once it's fixed, your test will pass && verfies your code eliminates the bug

+## Manual vs Automated Testing
+### Manual Testing
+- involves physically interacting with an app
+- often very time-consuming as it requires repetitive tasks over and over again

+### Continuous Integration (CI)
+- the practice of automating the integration of code changes from multiple developers into a single repo.
+CI allows devs to frequently merge their code to a central repo where builds & tests run against their changes.
+If a builder test fails the CI system will block the code from being merged with the main branch.
+- having tests run in CI, every time a new feature is introduced, bug fix, or merge a pull request, we can be confident that the latest change has not broken our app.
+- testing in CI also provides a useful feedback loop.
+If any tests fail, the errors will be logged.
+The cyber's dashboard will allow users know exactly where tests are failing in their CI pipelines so they can quickly debug their code.
+- to ensure the entire stack is configured and working properly, need to test the ui, apis, and even the db layer => all can be done through a single cypress e2e test